UNH Admissions Connect: Without research there wouldn’t be new technologies and development

-UNH Admissions Connect: While a large Indian contingent goes abroad for higher studies every year, there are some students who are hesitant to go ahead with their study-abroad plans mainly for lack of access to useful and crucial information from a credible source.
+UNH Admissions Connect: While a large Indian contingent goes abroad for higher studies every year, there are some students who are hesitant to go ahead with their study-abroad plans mainly due to lack of access to useful and crucial information from a credible source.
 Some of them are held back by the fear that their foreign degree, especially one-year degrees, will not be accepted by Indian universities.
 Incidents like the recent case involving students who were taken for a ride by some shady institutes in the USA, also play a part in creating doubts in the minds of many prospective students.
-What these students need is some good advice and from a person that is an authority on such subjects.
+What these students need is some good advice and from a person who is an authority on such subjects.

 In a freewheeling chat, we spoke with Dr. PT Vasudevan, Interim Provost and Vice President for Academic Affairs, and Professor of Chemical Engineering at the University of New Hampshire (UNH), on a range of these subjects and also about UNH and its appeal to Indian students.

 Here are the excerpts of the interview:

 Founded in 1866, we are celebrating our 150th birthday this year.
 We have around 12, 500 undergraduate and 2,500 graduate students, with our main campus being Durham.
 Over 100 majors are offered at the university.

 What is unique about your university?